Skew Schur polynomials and cyclic sieving phenomenon: Proof of Theorem

 for each divisor $d$ of $m$ because it is uniquely determined.

-\section{Proof of Theorem \ref{main theorem}}
+\section{Proof of Theorem \ref{thm: main theorem}}

-In this section, we provide the proof of Theorem~\ref{main theorem}.
-We begin by introducing lemmas necessary for proof.
+In this section, we provide the proof of Theorem~\ref{thm: main theorem}.
+We begin by introducing two important lemmas.
 Given positive integers $m$ and $n$, we denote by $(m,n)$ the greatest common divisor of $m$ and $n$ and $[m,n]$ the least common multiple of $m$ and $n$.

 \begin{lemma} For any positive integers $k$, $m$ and $n$, $h_n(1, q, \ldots, q^{km-1})$ is a CSP polynomial modulo $m$.
 Furthermore, for each divisor $d$ of $m$,

 \end{lemma}

 \begin{proof} By the theorem~\cite[Theorem 1.1]{RSW04}, we can see that $h_n(1, q, \ldots, q^{km - 1})$ is a CSP polynomial modulo $m$ as well as a CSP polynomial modulo $km$.
 Let $e$ be any divisor of $km$ and set